Why the Left-Brain Right-Brain Myth Will Probably Never Die

 But it’s important to remember that in healthy people the two brain hemispheres are well-connected.
 The fictional doctor Gregory House called the corpus callosum that joins the hemispheres the “George Washington Bridge” of the brain, and in most of what we do, the hemispheres have evolved to operate together, sharing information across this bridge.
 Neuroscientists working in this field today are interested in how this coordination occurs.

-It’s also important to note that the kind of tasks that engage one hemisphere more than the other don’t always map neatly onto the kind of categories that we find useful to talk about in our everyday lives.
+It’s also important to note that the kind of tasks that engage one hemisphere more than the other doesn’t always map neatly onto the kind of categories that we find useful to talk about in our everyday lives.
 Let’s take the example of creativity.
 We may find it a useful shorthand to divide tasks up into those that are creative and those that are repetitive.
-But the reality of course is more complex.
+But the reality, of course, is more complex.
 There are many ways to be creative.

-Writing an overview of the split-brain research in a 2002 article for Scientific American (pdf), Gazzaniga concluded, based on the interpreter phenomenon and other findings, that the left hemisphere is “inventive and interpreting”, whilst the right brain is “truthful and literal.”
+Writing an overview of the split-brain research in a 2002 article for Scientific American, Gazzaniga concluded, based on the interpreter phenomenon and other findings, that the left hemisphere is “inventive and interpreting,” whilst the right brain is “truthful and literal.”
 This seems at odds with the myth invoked by Rabbi Sacks and many others.

-I suppose the logical left-brain, creative right-brain myth has a seductive simplicity about it.
-People can ask – which kind of brain have I got?
+I suppose the logical left-brain creative right-brain myth has a seductive simplicity about it.
+People can ask—which kind of brain do I have?
 They can buy an app to target their weaker half.
-They can categorise languages and people as right-brained or left.
+They can categorize languages and people as right-brained or left.
 It’s tricky to combat that belief system by saying the truth is really more complicated.
 But it’s worth trying, because it would be a shame if the simplistic myth drowned out the more fascinating story of how our brains really work.